Skip to content

 Group visits to Ham House and Garden

-A group of people walk between hedges in the garden, with the house behind, at Ham House and Garden, London
+Amaranth and rainbow chard growing in the kitchen garden, wit the house behind the wall, at Ham House and Garden, London

 Make the most of your visit to Ham House